baskie/kingstonregatta/src/content/events_and_competitors.md

 					</tr>
 					</table>
 		      <ul style="margin-left: 1.4em;">
-		      <li>Entry fee, &pound;17.50 per rowing seat, except <a href="sprinteights.htm">Platinum Jubilee Sprint Eights</a>.</li>
+		      <li>Entry fee, &pound;17.50 per rowing seat, except <a href="/sprint-eights/">Platinum Jubilee Sprint Eights</a>.</li>
 		      <li>Entries will be accepted, providing there are a sufficient crews entered and sufficient time in the racing programme. </li>
-		      <li>If an event is over-subscribed, crews that have been entered will be put into the next appropriate status or age-group, unless a comment has been made with the entry in <a href="https://broe2.britishrowing.org/">BROE2</a>.</li>
+		      <li>If an event is over-subscribed, crews that have been entered will be put into the next appropriate status or age-group, unless a comment has been made with the entry in <a href="https://broe2.britishrowing.org/" target="new">BROE2</a>.</li>
                 <li>Priority will be given to complete entries with full payment.</li>
 		        <li><span class="smallTitle">BROE2 Entry</span>
 		          <ul>
-		            <li>Indicate in <a href="https://broe2.britishrowing.org/">
+		            <li>Indicate in <a href="https://broe2.britishrowing.org/" target="new">
 					BROE2</a>, if you do NOT wish to be raised to a higher status.</li>
 		            <li>Any other requests should go in the Comments field. <br></li>
 		          </ul>